 Comfy shoes

-Sometimes at a conference I through an extra pair of shoes or sandals in my bag, particularly if I know it is going to be a long day.
+Sometimes at a conference I throw an extra pair of shoes or sandals in my bag, particularly if I know it is going to be a long day.
 Having comfortable shoes is important and if you’ve seen me out and about at a conference this past year, you might have seen me in sneakers or a pair of loafers.
 At 5’2″ I do like to have the extra height of wearing heels if I’m standing on a stage, but most of the day at a conference you can find me in comfier shoes.

 Getting Ready for Your Next Teacher Conference